ProjectLibertyLabs/gateway/.github/PULL_REQUEST_TEMPLATE.md

 A short description of what you have done to implement/fix the above mentioned feature or bug

-@ any other developers who who worked on the PR with you
+@ any other developers who worked on the PR with you

 ### Change summary